Schmakus/ioBroker.lightcontrol/README.md

 ### **WORK IN PROGRESS**

+-   (Schmakus) Fix: Moving sensors and lights to other group
+-   (Schmakus) Fix: Adding sensor to groups
--   (Schmakus) Set Ct, Sat and Color directly to the lamp, also if it's switched off.
+-   (Schmakus) Add: Set Ct, Sat and Color directly to the lamp, also if it's switched off.

 ### 0.0.2 (2022-12-20)